choral-lang/choral/README.md

 To activate this, run the following command `mvn -pl tests exec:java -Prun-choral-test`

 This command can only be run from root currently.
+If errors occur when running the command, it might be necessary to run the `mvn clean install` command.

 The command supports options in the following format: `mvn -pl tests exec:java -Prun-choral-test -Dtest.pass="true" -Dtest.fail="true" -Dtest.runtime="true"`